Are you looking into binge eating disorder treatment?

 Let’s say you get a call from your boss.

-Your boss’s voice is tense.
-Your boss says that you need to come in to the office and be at your desk in exactly 60 minutes.
+Your boss’s voice is tense and your boss says that you need to come in to the office and be at your desk in exactly 60 minutes.

 Your heart starts to race.